milliemince/eBay-shipping-predictions/README.md

 Comparing these models, we can see that Catboost performed the best.

-With XGBoost, after fine tuning, our loss was 0.51 using eBays provided loss function.
+With XGBoost, after fine tuning, our loss was 0.51 (the weighted average absolute error of the delivery predictions in days) using eBays provided loss function.
 Catboost had a loss of ___ after fine tuning.

 | Model      | Loss |